Hawthorne001/dynamics365smb-docs/business-central/admin-outlook.md

 1. In Business Central, [!INCLUDE[open-search](includes/open-search-lowercase.md)], enter **Get the Outlook Add-in**, then select the related link.
 1. Read the page and select **Next** when ready.
-1. On the **Configure Outlook** page, do one of the following steps:
+1. The **Configure Outlook** page opens to display the steps you need to complete to install the add-in.
+Do the following steps:

     - If you see the **Install to my Outlook** button, select it and you're all done.
     - If you see the **Next** button, select it.
 On the next page, if you want to receive a welcome email message from Business Central with an overview of using the add-in, turn on **Send sample email message**.
 Then, select **Finish** and you're all done.
     - If you see the **Download Add-in** button, select it, then continue to the next step.
 1. When you select **Download Add-in**, a file with the name *OutlookAddins.zip* is downloaded to your device.
 You should find the file at the top of the browser.

    Go to the folder where the OutlookAddins.zip was downloaded, and extract the **Contact Insights.xml** and **Document View.xml** files from the .zip to a folder of your choice.
-For more information about how to extract files, see [Zip and Unzip files and folders](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-8d28fa72-f2f9-712f-67df-f80cf89fd4e5).
+Learn more about extracting files in [Zip and Unzip files and folders](https://support.microsoft.com/en-us/windows/zip-and-unzip-files-8d28fa72-f2f9-712f-67df-f80cf89fd4e5).
 1. In your browser, visit [https://aka.ms/olksideload](https://aka.ms/olksideload).
 This link opens Outlook on the web, and then loads the **Add-Ins for Outlook** dialog.
 1. Select **My add-ins** > **Add a custom add-in** > **Add from a file**.
 1. Select one of the .xml files that you extracted, like **Contact Insights.xml**, then select **Open** > **Install**.